MIRANDA AUTO SENSOREX EE

 6. Unique Type of Lens Mount

-The lens mount of MIRANDA Sensorex EE has on its outside a 4-claw bayonet mount and on its inside a screw mount of 44mm inner diameter (All MIRANDA cameras and lenses have the same standard lens mount).
+The lens mount of MIRANDA Sensorex EE has on its outside a 4-claw bayonet mount and on its inside a thread mount of 44mm inner diameter (All MIRANDA cameras and lenses have the same standard lens mount).
 The bayonet mount is for attaching the auto E lenses, extension bellows, etc., quickly and easily by merely giving 1/8 of a full turn after mounting.
-The inner screw mount is for preset lenses and most other accessories.
+The inner thread mount is for preset lenses and most other accessories.

 7. Automatic Synchro-Switch and Hot Shoe